haifengliu/azrefresh/mooncake/virtual-machines-security-features.md

 ##Use network access control lists (ACLs) on virtual machine endpoints

 Network access control lists (ACLs) let you selectively permit or deny inbound traffic to a virtual machine endpoint.
 This packet filtering capability provides an additional layer of security.
-For details on how this works and links to instructions, see [About Network Access Control Lists (ACLs)](http://go.microsoft.com/fwlink/?LinkId=506655).
+For details on how this works and links to instructions, see [About Network Access Control Lists (ACLs)](http://msdn.microsoft.com/library/azure/dn376541.aspx).

 ##Additional resources
-[Resources](/support/trust-center/resources) on the Microsoft Azure Trust Center
+[Resources](/support/trust-center/resources) on the Windows Azure Trust Center